estelsmith/cartographer/README.md

 The Map Builder
 ===============
 To ease the creation of maps within a context, the library comes with a ```MapBuilder``` class that provides a simple, fluent interface to build a map.
+The ```MapBuilder``` is built to solve most use cases so that the user should rarely have to manually create mappings.

 Defining default reference types
 --------------------------------